k7f/ascesis/spec/parser-implementation.md

 e_rule = node_list "->" polynomial ;
 ```

-This structural rule specifies an effect `polynomial` for all nodes in
+This rule specifies an effect `polynomial` for all nodes in the
-the `node_list`.
+`node_list`.
 An effect-only rule generates

   - set _T_ of sending ports, one port for each node in the
     `node_list`,